Tech Gadgets to Help You Chill the Heck Out

-If hitting up your yoga studio isn't enough to fulfill your weekly zen requirement, at-home meditation just might be the solution for you.
+If streaming your favorite yogi isn't enough to fulfill your weekly zen requirement, at-home meditation just might be the solution for you.
 Long gone are the days of journaling, sipping green tea, and contemplating your day, or taking a restorative run.
 Today's meditation is technology-driven.
 In fact, we rounded up six wearable tech products specifically created for those looking to find their inner chill.

 This funky contraption might look as though it's straight from a science-fiction flick, but it's actually straight from yogi experts.
 Designed to measure brain waves, the Muse gives you real-time feedback on your mental state.
 You connect the gadget to an app, which provides you with feedback, challenges, and rewards to help you build a regular meditation practice.
 Ohm, indeed.